HaukeBartsch/RemissionAfterECT/README.md

 From description to data to model to FHIR.

 Start the FHIR app (see link above) from a FHIR server like ehr.formlab.fhirlab.net, to link the application to clinical test data.
+In the above formlab instance select a demo practitioner, go to settings (wheel icon left) and enter our Launch URL "https://haukebartsch.github.io/RemissionAfterECT/fhir_app/" and the Client ID (add to all.js).